Pak Suzuki Motors: History

-Pak Suzuki Motors was founded in September 1982 as a joint venture between the Government of Pakistan and Suzuki Motor Japan, formalizing the arrangement by which Awami Auto had produced the Suzuki SS80 from 1982.
-Suzuki originally owned 25 percent stake in the company which was increased to 40 percent in 1992, when it acquired 15 percent stake of the Government of Pakistan at a price of PKR 117.19 per share, 172 million in total.
+Pak Suzuki Motors was founded in September 1982 as a joint venture between the Government of Pakistan and Suzuki Motor Japan, formalising the arrangement by which Awami Auto had produced the Suzuki SS80 from 1982.
+Suzuki originally owned 25 percent stake in the company which was increased to 40 percent in 1992, when it acquired the 15 percent stake of the Government of Pakistan at a price of PKR 117.19 per share, 172 million in total.

 Having assembled both the Carry and Jimny locally since 1976, Suzuki's first locally built product was the 800 cc ST90 Carry van and truck.
 By 1984 the 1000 cc Jimny (SJ410) and 800 cc Alto/Fronte (called "FX") had been added to the lineup, and a second plant was planned for 1985.
 Cars built by Suzuki Pakistan often lack essential features which are standard in other cars, such as airbags, rear windshield defogger and rear seat belts.
 In 2006, Pak Suzuki offered factory-fitted CNG two years after rival Dewan Motors started offering the facility in their locally assembled Hyundai Santros.

 By 2012, the Pakistani-assembled Suzuki Mehran remained possibly the last car in the world which still used a carbureted engine.
 Starting in 2013, the Suzuki Mehran was equipped with EFI engines to meet the old Euro-II emission standards.
 The Suzuki Mehran was finally discontinued in March 2019.
-As a joint venture, Pak Suzuki is also investing in an automobile glass manufacturing company.